 While Alaska Airlines isn’t one of the “big three” US airlines, the Seattle-based carrier has quite a robust loyalty program, which many people are loyal to.
 In particular, Alaska Mileage Plan is the only major US frequent flyer program that still awards miles based on how far you fly rather than how much you spend.

-I figured I’d write a series about Alaska’s elite status tiers, and in this post I wanted to take a look at Alaska MVP Gold status, which is the second lowest of Alaska’s four published elite tiers.
+In this post, I want to take a look at Alaska MVP Gold status for 2025, especially in light of the (minor) program changes that have been rolled out.
+MVP Gold is Alaska’s second lowest of four published elite tiers.
 How do you earn MVP Gold status, what are the perks, and is it worth it?
-In separate posts I’ll cover MVP Gold 100K, MVP Gold 75K, and MVP status.
+In separate posts I’ll cover MVP Gold 100KMVP Gold 75K, and MVP status.

 How to earn Alaska Mileage Plan MVP Gold status